stuntrally/stuntrally3/docs/Objects.md

     * on Material tab under Physics set friction
     * on Physics tab set mass, damping (linear and angular, check in game)
     * don't forget to set the Margin to e.g. 0.1 under collision bounds
-    * for static models: if too high poly - create 1 simple mesh for collision
+    * for static models: if too high poly - create 1 simpler mesh for collision (we never did it yet)
       if low poly - (like 0AD building) do nothing, will have trimesh made in code
   - Done (be happy, suggest adding it to some tracks, or make a new with it, use other too)